 • Lack of a natural upper eyelid crease.

-• Outer corners of eyes are lower than inner corners.
+• Outer corners of the eyes are lower than the inner corners.

 Certain medical or ophthalmic conditions can make this surgery risky.
 These include hyperthyroidism (e.g., Graves’ disease), dry eye or lack of sufficient tears, glaucoma, cardiovascular disease, and high blood pressure.
 Patients with these conditions may be prohibited from undergoing blepharoplasty due to the elevated surgical risks involved.
 Individuals without proper orbital anatomy (insufficient bone structure to support the procedure) may also not be good candidates for eyelid surgery.